Chanda Dancy

-Chanda Dancy (born Chanda Yvette Dancy; November 14, 1978) is an American film and television composer, and classical concert composer.
+Chanda Yvette Dancy (born November 14, 1978) is an American film and television composer, and classical concert composer.

-In 2022, Dancy’s score for the Sony Pictures film Devotion was shortlisted by the Academy of Motion Picture Arts and Sciences for Best Original Score for the 95th Academy Awards.
+In 2022, Dancy's score for the 2022 film Devotion was shortlisted by the Academy of Motion Picture Arts and Sciences for Best Original Score for the 95th Academy Awards.

-In 2024, Dancy’s score for the Paramount+ miniseries Lawmen: Bass Reeves was nominated for Outstanding Original Title Sequence for a Television Production for the 2024 Society of Composers and Lyricists Awards.
+In 2024, Dancy's score for the Paramount+ miniseries Lawmen: Bass Reeves was nominated for Outstanding Original Title Sequence for a Television Production for the 2024 Society of Composers and Lyricists Awards.

-Arts Boston named Dancy one of “10 Contemporary Black Composers You Should Know” in 2018, and Dancy has “quickly [been] gaining recognition as a foremost black American contemporary composer” (Anthony Parnther, Conductor, San Bernardino Symphony).
+Arts Boston named Dancy one of "10 Contemporary Black Composers You Should Know" in 2018, and Dancy has "quickly [been] gaining recognition as a foremost black American contemporary composer" (Anthony Parnther, Conductor, San Bernardino Symphony).

 Early life

-Raised in Houston, Texas, Dancy was taught piano at the age of 3 by her mother’s mother, who was a classical musician, composer, and opera singer.
+Raised in Houston, Texas, Dancy was taught piano at the age of 3 by her mother's mother, who was a classical musician, composer, and opera singer.

 Dancy first learned violin in the third grade, and started composing orchestral works at the age of 12.

 Education

-Dancy received her Bachelor of Arts in Music from Houston Baptist University and is a 2004 alumnus of USC’s Program for Advanced Studies in Scoring for Film and Television.
+Dancy received her Bachelor of Arts in Music from Houston Baptist University and is a 2004 alumnus of USC's Program for Advanced Studies in Scoring for Film and Television.

 In 2002, Dancy was a recipient of the 2002 BMI Pete Carpenter Film Scoring Fellowship.
 Directly after undergrad, she interned for Grammy-winning composer Mike Post.

 Dancy was a scholarship composer at the 2003 Henry Mancini Institute, and was honored with the Henry Mancini Award from the ASCAP Foundation for Composition.

 In 2004, Associated Production Music and the Young Musicians Foundation awarded their first APM/YMF Film and TV Music Business Fellowship Award to Dancy where she was honored alongside film composer John Williams.

 Dancy is a Fellow of the 2009 Sundance Film Composers Lab.